-As of March 31, 2022.
+As of September 30, 2022.
 The amount of the distributions that the Fund may pay, if any, is uncertain.
 The distribution rate shown may vary from the actual amount paid, due to whether month ends fall on business days.
 Distributions may be comprised of ordinary income, net capital gains, and/or a return of capital (ROC) of your investment in the fund.
 The Fund may pay distributions in significant part from sources that may not be available in the future and that are unrelated to the Fund's performance, such as return of capital.
-Current distribution rate is expressed as a percentage equal to the projected annualized distribution per share without compounding), divided by the current net asset value.
+Current distribution rate is expressed as a percentage equal to the projected annualized distribution amount (which is calculated by annualizing the current cash distribution per share without compounding), divided by the current net asset value.
 The current distribution rate shown may be rounded.
 There is no guarantee that this target will be met.